 The AMI reaches its full potential as an interface to control and interpret proprioceptive feedback from a bionic joint.
 In a study published in Science Translational Medicine, we demonstrated that, when compared to a group of patients with traditional amputations, the first patient to have AMIs implemented in his residual limb has improved control over a robotic prosthesis.
 This AMI patient reports experiencing natural sensations of ankle-foot positions and movements even when blindfolded.
 He also displays emergent natural reflexive behaviors while walking up and down stairs, as well as improved performance on tasks requiring control over how hard he is pushing on a foot pedal.
 In addition to these functional improvements, the AMI patient also moves and behaves as though the bionic limb is part of him, which provides evidence of neurological embodiment.
 Although this is a single-patient case study, the results highlight the potential of the AMI to help persons with amputation connect more completely with their prosthetic limbs.

 We have also observed a lack of atrophy and aberrant phantom sensation in our cohort of AMI patients.
 Although these results are quite preliminary, they indicate that the AMI may provide benefits over traditional amputation even in the absence of an advanced robotic prosthesis.

-The AMI was invented at the Center for Extreme Bionics at the MIT Media Lab [see relevant patents], by a research team comprised of surgeons, scientists, and engineers.
+The AMI was invented at the MIT Media Lab [see relevant patents], by a research team comprised of surgeons, scientists, and engineers.
 Given that the AMI involves both designed tissues and synthetics, the development team spanned many scientific and clinical disciplines.

 To date, AMIs have been surgically implemented in nine patients.